migueljh/gourmet-gps-web/README.md

 VITE_GOURMET_GPS_API_BASE_URL=https://gourmet-gps-service.onrender.com

+To install packages run:

+yarn install

 To run this project do:

 yarn run dev

+Next, check your console and next to Local label you will see the address this project is running at

 PS: Most of the logos come from <https://undraw.co/illustrations> and Figma community files from users who have left them for free use.